-Essays earning a score of 2 demonstrate little success in arguing the extent to which schools should support individuality or conformity.
+Essays earning a score of 2 demonstrate little success in developing a position on what issues should be considered most important in making decisions about space exploration.
 They may merely allude to knowledge gained from reading the sources rather than citing the sources themselves.
 These essays may misread the sources, fail to develop a position, or substitute a simpler task by merely summarizing or categorizing the sources or by merely responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
 The prose of these essays often demonstrates consistent weaknesses in writing, such as grammatical problems, a lack of development or organization, or a lack of control.